Table of Contents

 Author Background and Context

-Joseph E. Stiglitz is an American economist known for his pioneering research on asymmetric information, market failures, and public policy.
-As a professor at Columbia University and a former chair of the Council of Economic Advisers under President Bill Clinton, Stiglitz has played a prominent role in shaping economic theory and policy debates.
-His critique of globalization and advocacy for inclusive development policies have influenced global discourse on economic governance and social justice.
+Joseph E. Stiglitz is an American economist, famous for his pioneering work in asymmetric information, market failures, and public policy.
+Being a professor at Columbia University and once chair of the Council of Economic Advisers under President Bill Clinton, he has a significant say in the formulation of economic theory and the policy debate.
+His critique of globalization, and proposal for inclusive development policies, have brought in the global debate on economic governance and social justice.

-Stiglitz challenges the neoliberal orthodoxy promoted by international financial institutions such as the International Monetary Fund (IMF) and the World Bank.
-He argues that policies advocating for deregulation, privatization, and fiscal austerity have exacerbated economic inequality, undermined social welfare programs, and failed to promote sustainable development in developing countries.
+Stiglitz assails the neoliberal orthodoxy that international financial institutions impose such as international monetary fund and world bank.
+They maintain that deregulation, privatization and fiscal austerity have worsened economic inequality, undermined social welfare programs and failed to promote sustainable development in developing countries.

 2. Role of International Financial Institutions